G. K. Chesterton: Career

 In September 1895, Chesterton began working for the London publisher George Redway, where he remained for just over a year.
-In October 1896 he moved to the publishing house T. Fisher Unwin, where he remained until 1902.
-During this period he also undertook his first journalistic work, as a freelance art and literary critic.
-In 1902 the Daily News gave him a weekly opinion column, followed in 1905 by a weekly column in The Illustrated London News, for which he continued to write for the next thirty years.
+In October 1896, he moved to the publishing house T. Fisher Unwin, where he remained until 1902.
+During this period he undertook his first journalistic work as a freelance art and literary critic.
+In 1902, The Daily News gave him a weekly opinion column, followed in 1905 by a weekly column in The Illustrated London News, for which he continued to write for the next 30 years.

 Early on Chesterton showed a great interest in and talent for art.
 He had planned to become an artist, and his writing shows a vision that clothed abstract ideas in concrete and memorable images.
-Even his fiction contained carefully concealed parables.
-Father Brown is perpetually correcting the incorrect vision of the bewildered folks at the scene of the crime and wandering off at the end with the criminal to exercise his priestly role of recognition and repentance.
+Father Brown is perpetually correcting the incorrect vision of the bewildered folk at the scene of the crime and wandering off at the end with the criminal to exercise his priestly role of recognition, repentance and reconciliation.
 For example, in the story "The Flying Stars", Father Brown entreats the character Flambeau to give up his life of crime: "There is still youth and honour and humour in you; don't fancy they will last in that trade.
 Men may keep a sort of level of good, but no man has ever been able to keep on one level of evil.
 That road goes down and down.
 The kind man drinks and turns cruel; the frank man kills and lies about it.
 Many a man I've known started like you to be an honest outlaw, a merry robber of the rich, and ended stamped into slime."

 Chesterton loved to debate, often engaging in friendly public disputes with such men as George Bernard Shaw, H. G. Wells, Bertrand Russell and Clarence Darrow.
 According to his autobiography, he and Shaw played cowboys in a silent film that was never released.
 On 7 January 1914 Chesterton (along with his brother Cecil and future sister-in-law Ada) took part in the mock-trial of John Jasper for the murder of Edwin Drood.
-Chesterton was Judge and George Bernard Shaw played the role of foreman of the jury.
+Chesterton was Judge, and Shaw played the role of foreman of the jury.
+That autumn, Chesterton was struck with a serious illness from which he barely recovered, bedridden for months and unconscious for a significant portion of it.